 EOF

-You should taint the agent node so that normal deployments don't end up on the server.
+You could taint the agent node so that normal deployments don't end up on the server.
 You can do this manually or automatically via --node-taint=key=value:NoSchedule

 during registration.